MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Synapse.md

 | | |

 >[!Note]
-> This Synapse Workspaces connector does not replace the Synapse Alalytics (DW) connector.
-This connector makes exploring data in Synapse workspaces more accecable.
-Some capabilities not be present in this connector, including Native Query and Direct Query support.
+> This Azure Synapse Analytics workspace connector doesn't replace the Azure Synapse Analytics (SQL DW) connector.
+This connector makes exploring data in Synapse workspaces more accessible.
+Some capabilities aren't present in this connector, including native query and DirectQuery support.

 >[!Note]
-> This Synapse Workspaces connector supports access to all data in your Synapse Workspace, including Synapse Serverless, Synapse on-demand and Spark tabels.
+> This connector supports access to all data in your Synapse workspace, including Synapse Serverless, Synapse on-demand, and Spark tables.

 ## Prerequisites

-Before you can sign in to Synapse workspaces, you must have sccess to Azure Synapse Analytics Workspace [Access Control Instructions].
+Before you can sign in to Synapse workspaces, you must have access to Azure Synapse Analytics Workspace [Access Control Instructions].

 ## Capabilities Supported

 * Import

-## Connect to Synapse Workspaces data from Power Query Desktop
+## Connect to Synapse workspace data from Power Query Desktop

-To connect to Synapse Workspaces data:
+To connect to Synapse workspace data:

 1. Select **Get Data** from the **Home** ribbon in Power BI Desktop.
-Select **Synapse Workspaces**.
+Select **Azure Synapse Analytics workspace (Beta)**.
 Then select **Connect**.

    ![Get Data from Synapse Workspaces.](./media/azure-sql-database/get-data-synapse.png)